kasra-eshaghi/blog/_pages/adventures.markdown

 }
 </style>

-My adventures have so far consisted of back-country canoe camping and backpacking in Canada's beautiful wilderness.
-Checkout some of my favorite pictures of these adventures below!
+My adventures, so far, have consisted of back-country canoe camping and backpacking in Canada's beautiful wilderness.
+Check out some of my favorite pictures of these adventures below!

-I also consider reading an adventure as it allows me to explore ideas, places, and historical events that I would otherwise not be able to experience.
-Checkout some of my favorite books below!
+I also consider reading to be an adventure as it allows me to explore ideas, places, and historical events that I would otherwise not be able to experience.
+Check out some of my favorite books below!

 # Favorite Pictures
 {% include gallery caption="Camping adventures" %}